ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Have you ever found a command-line tool that's perfect for getting your job done, and wanted to use it from an R script or package?
 E.g. some sort of scientific software providing a specific functionality made available though a command-line interface (CLI)?

-In this post, we shall show some options for writing such CLI wrappers in R.
+In this post, we have a look at a few options for writing such CLI wrappers in R.
 In particular, we compare the base R functions `system()` and `system2()`, the [sys](https://cran.r-project.org/web/packages/sys/) package and the [processx](https://cran.r-project.org/web/packages/processx/) package.

-But we start with some words of caution about the limitations of this approach, and explaining when, and how, to _not_ shell out, and try to find an alternative interface.
+But we start with some words of caution about the limitations of this approach, and explaining why it may be better to _not_ shell out, and try to use an alternative interface if possible.

 ## Downsides of system commands

 When possible, it is usually better to use a C, C++ (or even JS, Python...) interface to interact with external software, rather than calling a command-line interface (CLI).
-Interfacing to external software via a foreign language API is usually more robust and performant than via a CLI.
+A CLI is mainly intended for interactive use by a human, with free-form text as input and output.
+To programatically interface with external software, a foreign language API is typically more robust and performant.

-The core issue is that each system command starts a new process.
+The core issue is that each CLI execution starts a new process.
-Because processes don't share memory, the only interaction via R and the shell program is via free text streams (pipes) between R and the child process.
+Because processes don't share memory, the only interaction with the executing program is via free text streams (pipes) between R and the child process.
-This makes it cumbersome to exchange data, handle exceptions, and control the program execution from R. Let's explore this in more detail.
+This lack of structure makes it cumbersome to exchange data, handle exceptions, and control the program execution from R. Let's explore these things in a bit more detail.

 ### Data input and output

 A C/C++ library has formal functions with one or more arguments and a return value, each consisting of typed data structures.
-You can call such a C/C++ API from an R package, passing data from R objects into the library and back, in a very similar as when calling functions from the R package itself.
+You can call such a C/C++ API from an R package, passing data from R objects from memory into the library and back, in a similar way as when calling functions from the package itself.

 On the other hand, the only input to a shell command is a single string with the command line arguments.
 Most programs that need actual input data will need to read this from file(s) on disk, in some particular format, which can lead to performance overhead or read/write errors.

-When the user has to provide the command arguments (e.g. filenames) to be passed to the command line program, you have to consider these names could contain spaces or non-ascii characters.
+When the user has to provide the command arguments (such as filenames) that are to be passed to the command line program, you have to consider these names could contain spaces or non-ascii characters.
 This can again lead to bugs when they get joined into the shell command that is invoked by R.